brettvac/brettvac.github.io/docs/tflearnpath.md

 ### Example Setup

 1. Create a course in `com_tflearn` with modules and lessons.
-2. In the module settings:
+2. In the TF Learnpath module settings:
    - Set `Course ID` to your course’s ID.
    - Choose `accordion` layout.
    - Assign the module to a position (e.g., `sidebar-right`) and a menu item.